What is sustainable manufacturing?

-Today’s smart plant software uses data from Industrial Internet of Things (IIoT) devices, artificial intelligence (AI), and machine learning (ML) to quickly spot variations in water and energy consumption.
+Today’s smart plant software and industry 4.0 technologies use data from Industrial Internet of Things (IIoT) devices, artificial intelligence (AI), and machine learning (ML) to quickly spot variations in water and energy consumption.
 Early alerts enable teams to fix leaks or bottlenecks before they result in large-scale waste.

 Smart inventory management ensures each plant has the materials it needs, without overstocking “just in case” which could lead to materials passing their expiry date.

 Automation such as cobots and robotic process automation (RPA) helps lower the risk of waste due to human error.
 With AI, automation, and IIoT, plants are increasingly adopting “lights out” manufacturing, which cuts energy consumption by removing the need to run light and heating for human employees.
 Automated processes also help improve plant safety by eliminating the need to send workers into hazardous situations.

 Toyota, one of the leaders in sustainable manufacturing, goes a step further and includes tree planting and other conservation activities as part of the remit of a green plant.
 Enhancing the natural environment and helping to preserve local ecosystems takes sustainable manufacturing beyond merely avoiding harm and brings it to active eco-friendliness.

 How does sustainable manufacturing make process plants more competitive?